codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 Registrars provide a means of altering a configuration at runtime across namespaces and files.

 Registrars work if :ref:`auto-discovery` is enabled in :doc:`Modules </general/modules>`.
+It alters configuration properties when the Config object is instantiated.

 There are two ways to implement a Registrar: **implicit** and **explicit**.

 .. note:: Values from **.env** always take priority over Registrars.